nopnop2002/esp-idf-sc16is750/README.md

 (*2)
 You can change any pin using menuconfig.

 # Baudrate generator
 SC16IS750/752 has baudrate generator.
 Since the communication speed is caluculated by dividing the frequency of the crystal, an error may occur depending on the communication speed.
-How to divide is described in the data sheet, but for example, using a 3.072MHz crystal,
+How to divide is described in the data sheet.
-When setting the communication speed of 3600bps, it is necessary to divide the frequency of the crystal by 53.3333,
+For example, if you use a 3.072MHz crystal and set the communication speed to 3600bps, you need to divide the crystal frequency by 53.3333.
 Since such a value cannot be set in the register, sets 54 in the register.
 As a result, the actual communication speed will be 3555bps.
 This calculation can be calculated with the following code.